mc-17/pspack-flask/README.md

 All credit to the team behind pOOBs4

-## Setup:
+## Setup

 1. Download [Python](https://www.python.org/downloads/) and install it, ideally 3.10
-2. Install flask `python3 -m pip install -r requirements.txt
+2. Install flask `python3 -m pip install -r requirements.txt`

 ## Exploiting

 1. Run app `python3 app.py`.
 Might need to run as root to bind to port 1337
 2. Navigate to port 1337 on your host IP on your PS4
 3. Same as psOOBs4